pagkly/Zed/Investopedia4/Producer Price Index (PPI) Definition.md

 ### Commodity-Based Final Demand-Intermediate Demand (FD-ID)

 The FD-ID system regroups commodity indexes for goods, services, and construction into sub-product classes, which take into account the specific buyer of the products.
 The end-user or buyer is termed as either the final demand (FD) or the intermediate demand (ID) user.
 This classification considers the physical assembly and processing required for these goods.
 Here, BLS publishes over 600 FD-ID targeted indexes.
-Some indices are adjusted for seasonality.
+Some indices are adjusted for [[Seasonality|seasonality]].